If you’re a huge fan of superhero movies, you may have heard Marvel vs DC pitted against one another at some point.

 Did Marvel copy DC?

-No. We don’t like to think that Marvel copied DC, but they did take inspiration from the forerunner.
-They did take note of a few DC comics concepts but put their personal twist to them.
-You’ll also likely notice a few counterparts when you take a closer look at each franchise’s characters — for example, Black Panther could very well be Aquaman, Jean Grey could be Raven, and Green Arrow could be Hawkeye.
+Both Marvel and DC have ripped each other off many times.
+Marvel did take note of a few DC comics concepts but put their personal twist on them.
+You’ll also likely notice a few counterparts when you take a closer look at each characters — for example, Namor could very well be Aquaman, Bumblebee could be Wasp, and Green Arrow could be Hawkeye.

 Battle of Franchises